-But when your spirit is broken what are the possible consequences?
-A broken spirit is “a downcast spirit” meaning “discouragement” or “despair.”
+But when your spirit is broken, what are the possible consequences?
+A broken spirit is “a downcast spirit,” meaning “discouragement” or “despair.”
 We wind up carrying a tremendous burden or load that is almost unbearable.
 Many of us can identify with this.
-The burden is the emotional depression, hopelessness, and misery.
+The burden is emotional depression, hopelessness, and misery.

 Who can bear it?
 “Can anyone stand it?”
 “Who can bear up under it?” or “Who is able to carry on?”
-Without the Father it is likely few will “No one can bear it.”
+Without the Father, “No one can bear it.”

-So we are left with the choice, get into depressing, negative, self-loathing and despair or forgive and get over it.
-Depending on the depth of pain the amount of time required is variable.
+So we are left with two choices: to enter into depressing, negative, self-loathing, and despair, or forgive and get over it.
+Depending on the depth of pain, the amount of time required is variable.
 It is analogous to recovering from physical injury or surgery.

 Is the essence of a healthy life really that simple?
 Try it out yourself.

-Our gracious heavenly Father as provided away for inner healing for each of His children.?
+Our gracious heavenly Father has provided a way for inner healing for each child of the King.

 One thought on “The essence of healthy life ∙”